rjpcasalino/blog_bt/pages/el_camino_real/index.md

 >"Resolved, that the flag of the thirteen United States shall be thirteen stripes, alternate red and white; that the Union be thirteen stars, white on a blue field, representing a new constellation."

-Does it not feel like death when the nation hates itself?
-Headlong in their rush to condemn.
-The mind wonders on wonderful mornings surrounded by memories and making sense of confusion.
+Mind wonders on wonderful New Mexican mornings surrounded by memories and the making of sense out of confusion.
 The twists and turns of neurons.
 Pop, sizzle, and fade.

 ![Flag](https://upload.wikimedia.org/wikipedia/commons/thumb/b/b3/Flag_of_the_United_States_%281777-1795%29.svg/640px-Flag_of_the_United_States_%281777-1795%29.svg.png)